minhdtb/typescript-expressjs-angular2-webpack-starter/README.md

-# Minimalist starter web application using TypeScript, ExpressJS, Angular 2 and Webpack
+# Starter minimalist  web application using TypeScript, ExpressJS, Angular 2 and Webpack

 1. Automates the task with Webpack
 2. Both client and server are using TypeScript